-Nursing Home Abuse Attorneys in Hollywood
+Nursing Home Abuse Attorney in Hollywood, FL

 Nursing Home Abuse Lawyers in Hollywood, FL

-Florida nursing homes are required to provide services to promote the health, happiness and dignity of every resident.
+Florida nursing homes are required to provide services to promote the health, happiness, and dignity of every resident.
 Sadly, far too many facilities ignore that commitment to elderly and vulnerable adults.
 When a loved one becomes the victim of nursing home abuse and neglect, it’s no longer just a breach of trust.
 It’s a broken law – and you should contact an experienced attorney to learn about your legal options, including the potential to recover financial compensation.

 A nursing home abuse lawyer at Rosen & Ohr, P.A., in Hollywood, Florida, can investigate what factors are relevant in your case and take immediate action to protect your family member’s safety and legal rights.
 To find out more about your legal options, contact us now for a free claim review and consultation.